MicrosoftDocs/azure-docs/articles/azure-monitor/visualize/workbooks-link-actions.md

 :::image type="content" source="media/workbooks-link-actions/arm-action-ux-settings.png" alt-text="Screenshot that shows Azure Workbooks ARM action UX settings.":::

-After these configurations are set, when the user clicks on the link, the view opens with the UX described here.
+After these configurations are set, when the user selects the link, the view opens with the UX described here.
 If the user selects the button specified by **Run button text from**, it runs the ARM action using the configured values.
 On the bottom of the context pane, you can select **View Request Details** to inspect the HTTP method and the ARM API endpoint used for the ARM action.

 :::image type="content" source="media/workbooks-link-actions/arm-action-blade.png" alt-text="Screenshot that shows Azure Workbooks ARM action blade.":::

-The progress and result of the ARM Action is shown as an Azure Portal notification.
+The progress and result of the ARM Action is shown as an Azure portal notification.

 :::image type="content" source="media/workbooks-link-actions/arm-action-custom-notification.png" alt-text="Screenshot that shows Azure ARM custom notifications.":::

 ## Azure Resource Manager deployment link settings

-If the selected link type is **ARM Deployment**, you must specify more settings to open a Resource Manager deployment.
+If the link type is **ARM Deployment**, you must specify more settings to open a Resource Manager deployment.
 There are two main tabs for configurations: **Template Settings** and **UX Settings**.

 ### Template settings